Use of force in international law: Pre-emptive force

-There is a limited right of pre-emptive self-defence under customary law.
+There is a limited right of preemptive self-defence under customary law.
 Its continuing permissibility under the Charter hinges on the interpretation of article 51.
-If it permits self-defence only when an armed attack has occurred, then there can be no right to pre-emptive self-defence.
+If it permits self-defence only when an armed attack has occurred, then there can be no right to preemptive self-defence.
 However, few observers really think that a state must wait for an armed attack to actually begin before taking action.
 A distinction can be drawn between "preventive" self-defence, which takes place when an attack is merely possible or foreseeable, and a permitted "interventionary" or "anticipatory" self-defence, which takes place when an armed attack is imminent and inevitable.
 The right to use interventionary, pre-emptive armed force in the face of an imminent attack has not been ruled out by the ICJ.
 But state practice and opinio juris overwhelmingly suggests that there is no right of preventive self-defence under international law.

 Protection of nationals

 The controversial claim to a right to use force in order to protect nationals abroad has been asserted by some States.
-Examples include intervention by the UK in Suez (1956), Israel in Entebbe (1976) and the USA in the Dominican Republic (1965), Grenada (1983) and Panama (1989).
+Examples include intervention by the UK in Suez (1956), Israel in Entebbe (1976) and the US in the Dominican Republic (1965), Grenada (1983) and Panama (1989).
 The majority of States are doubtful about the existence of such a right.
 It is often claimed alongside other rights and reasons for using force.
 For example, the USA intervention in Grenada was widely considered to be in response to the rise to power of a socialist government.
 The danger that this posed to US nationals was doubtful and resulted in condemnation by the General Assembly.
 As with the above examples (except the Entebbe incident), the protection of nationals is often used as an excuse for other political objectives.